-My exposure over Japanese culture started around 25 years ago.
+My exposure to Japanese culture started around 25 years ago.
 I guess.
 Well maybe 23 years ago.
 My first, ever comic: Doraemon.
-Ever since, he has been living in my blood and soul.
+Ever since he has been living in my blood and soul.

 OK ENOUGH ABOUT COMICS.
 Let’s move on.

-“Enough of that, just press that purchase icon and go back to work”, said my brain.
+“Enough of that, just press that purchases icon and goes back to work”, said my brain.
 (Well, after I called my credit card’s customer service to see how much did I have)

 I learned that random, unplanned decision can lead to something interesting.
 I just have to make the first move.
 The rest will follow.